Does the Ontario Boating License Expire?

 Having fun with your boat is a great way to pass the summer months and make many memories.
 Before you make your way onto the water, though, take the time to take a boating education course and get your Ontario boating license.

-Doing this ensures you're legal behind the wheel of your boat.
+Doing this ensures you're legal behind the helm of your boat.
 Plus, taking a safety course can give you increased confidence and peace of mind so you can have a better boating experience.